Sister Rosetta Tharpe: Awards and legacy

 In September 2025, Tharpe was selected for induction into the National Rhythm and Blues Hall of Fame.

 Legacy preservation by family

-Rosetta Tharpe's legacy continues to be actively preserved by her great-niece, TeAnna Atkins', an educator, writer, and historian.
+Tharpe's legacy continues to be actively preserved by her great-niece TeAnna Atkins, an educator, writer, and historian.
 Based in Milwaukee, Wisconsin, Atkins has developed educational curricula, media projects, and public programs to honor Tharpe's groundbreaking contributions to gospel and rock and roll music.
 She manages the official family platforms, including sisterrosettafamily.com, and collaborates with cultural institutions, theaters, and museums to promote Tharpe's influence on music history.
 Through her work, Atkins amplifies Tharpe's role as a pioneering artist and ensures that her contributions remain recognized across generations.